From Mr Jonathan Goddard

-One of those meetings was with Jim Gow (1917 – 2001, pictured below right), a Liverpool urologist born in the city who worked at both Sefton General and Wrightington Hospitals.
+One of those meetings was with Jim Gow (1917 – 2001, pictured middle right), a Liverpool urologist born in the city who worked at both Sefton General and Wrightington Hospitals.
 Gow’s interest in photography, and his desire to take cystoscopic photographs, led him to Hopkins and to a partnership that ended in a true "sea-change" in urology.
 In writing this article, I’ve come to realise that Gow’s place in this story has been somewhat overlooked.
 It’s a great story; I’d encourage you to read it.

 As always, the Museum of Urology welcomes you to their stand in the Exhibition Hall.
 It's always a great place to meet, relax and have your coffee, whilst learning about the history of urology.
 The cabinets will show some of the latest artefacts that have been donated or loaned to the Museum as well as some themed exhibits.

 This year the Museum of Urology is focussing more on Time than Place.
 2018 sees the centenary of the end of the First World War, called the Great War or the War to End all Wars, which consumed the early years of the 20th century.
 In 2014, the Museum of Urology looked at some well-known urologists who were caught up in that conflict.
 This year, we are revisiting that theme but with new, updated information gleaned from research carried out over the past four years.